Agriculture

 Sustainable alternatives can enhance soil health and biodiversity and ensure long-term agricultural productivity.
 Farmers can contribute to a more sustainable future and reduce the negative environmental impact of monoculture farming.

-Frequently Asked Questions on Monoculture Farming in India: Its Advantages and Disadvantages
+Frequently Asked Questions On Monoculture Farming in India: Its Advantages and Disadvantages

 1. What is monoculture?